meidelien/meidelien.github.io/_pages/cv.md

   – Created a computer‑vision model to measure, quantify, and characterize adipocytes in multiplexed imaging modalities in a stain‑agnostic manner.
   – Enabled proximal classification of “small” vs. “large” adipocytes per patient in multiplexed datasets that lack other measures of adiposity.

-* **AdiFind: automated adipocyte quantification and measurements using computer vision in whole‑slide imaging.** *Unpublished*.
+* **AdiFind: WIP** *Unpublished*.
   **M. E. Lien**, K. Tran, N. H. Halberg.
-  – Software tool using computer vision to process whole‑slide images and automatically segment, quantify, and measure individual adipocytes without user input.
+  – Software tool using mask R-CNN (X101 architecture) to process 100++ gigapixel whole‑slide images and automatically segment, quantify, and measure individual adipocytes, tumors, and other tissue structures.
+  – Implemented using Detectron2 and trained on manually annotated images of human and mouse adipose tissue.

 Work experience
 ======